rht-labs/enablement-docs/2-attack-of-the-pipelines/README.md

     * NAME in the execute shell step
     * The name of the DeploymentConfig to validate in the Verify OpenShift Deployment

-6. Save the configuration for `dev-todolist-api-build` and that's it for wiring together our `todolist-api` pipeline.
+6. Save the configuration for `dev-todolist-api-deploy` and that's it for wiring together our `todolist-api` pipeline.

 6. Run the `dev-todolist-api-build` to trigger the backend pipeline.
 While this is building, check our front end app and see if it has deployed successfully.